-Focuses on approaches to intervention that Speech-Language Pathology Assistants can use with children, adolescents, and adults within the limits of a specified scope of practice.
-Covers data and record-keeping methodologies, along with types of materials and approaches that are motivating for students/clients in different age groups.
+Focuses on approaches to intervention that speech and language pathology assistants can use with children, adolescents and adults within the limits of a specified scope of practice.
+Covers data and record keeping methodologies along with types of materials and approaches that are motivating for students/clients in different age groups.

 Prerequisite: SLP180.
-F, W, Sp, Offered as needed.
+F, Offered as needed